 External Examiner, 2013

-Eileen Prendiville E.C.P., S.I.A.H.I.P., S.I.A.P.T.P., R.N.M.H., is the Course Director for the MA in Creative Psychotherapy and the Postgraduate Diploma in Play Therapy.
+Eileen Prendiville E.C.P., S.I.A.H.I.P., S.I.A.P.T.P., R.N.M.H., is CTC’s Director of Academic Affairs and a core trainer for the MA in Creative Psychotherapy and the Postgraduate Diploma in Play Therapy.
 Eileen has worked with children for over thirty-five years and now specialises in the field of play therapy and psychotherapy training.
 She presents regularly at international training events.
 Eileen has trained and worked in the fields of pre-school education, intellectual disability and child psychiatry, she has particular expertise in working with issues of child sexual abuse with both child and adult clients.
 Eileen holds qualifications in Humanistic and Integrative Psychotherapy, Jungian Sand Play Therapy, Biodynamic Psychotherapy and Family Law.
 She was a founder member of the Children at Risk in Ireland Foundation and was their National Clinical Director until 2004.
-She is a psychotherapist, play therapist, supervisor and teacher.
+She is a psychotherapist, play therapist, supervisor, author, and teacher.
 She held the position of Chairperson of the Irish Association of Humanistic & Integrative Psychotherapy from 2012 – 2014.
 With Justine Howard, Eileen co-edited Play Therapy Today: Contemporary practice with individuals, groups, and carers published by Routledge (2014), and contributed a chapter to this book.
 She also contributed a chapter on ‘Abreaction’ in the 2nd edition (2014) of Dr Charles Schaefer’s seminal text, ‘The Therapeutic Powers of Play: 20 Core Agents of Change’ co-authored with Dr Athena Drewes.
-She has a 3rd chapter (Healing Children Affected by Sexual Abuse: The Therapeutic Touchstone) in ‘Play Therapy with Vulnerable Populations: No Child Forgotten‘.
-She has recently had 2 further chapters published and her2nd book, Creative Psychotherapy: Applying the principles of neurobiology to play and expressive arts-based practice, was published in 2016.
+She has another chapter (Healing Children Affected by Sexual Abuse: The Therapeutic Touchstone) in ‘Play Therapy with Vulnerable Populations: No Child Forgotten‘.
+She has recently had 3 further chapters published and her second book, Creative Psychotherapy: Applying the principles of neurobiology to play and expressive arts-based practice, was published in 2016.
+She is now working on her 3rd book: Clinical Applications of the Therapeutic Powers of Play.

-Anne Brennan MA, H Dip, PGDHE, SIAHIP, SIAPTP, SIACP, MTCI., has an impressive background in teaching and psychotherapy.
+Anne Brennan MA, H Dip, PGDHE, S.I.A.H.I.P, S.I.A.P.T.P, S.I.A.C.P, M.T.C.I., has an impressive background in teaching and psychotherapy.
 She has been a practicing psychotherapist for over twenty years, handling a wide range of client issues for people of all ages.
 She is a qualified therapeutic supervisor, having training in the field of Creative Supervision.
 Anne is a gifted trainer of counsellors, psychotherapists, and play therapists with a particular expertise in experiential learning approaches.
 She is also active as a trainer in the field of adult education, training people entering the therapeutic field and the fields of human care, especially childcare and special needs.
 Anne has devised and delivered her own courses and courses for a range of statutory education bodies.
 She has a part-time therapeutic practice and trains for a range of bodies including CTC and Northside Counselling Services Ltd. She is committed to excellence in delivering training to adults.
 Anne teaches on a number of CTC courses including the MA programme and our level 6 courses in Dublin.
+Anne is also a CTC supervisor.

-Carol Duffy SIAHIP, SIAPTP has a BSc Hons in Social Psychology and Sociology from the University of Ulster.
+Carol Duffy S.I.A.H.I.P, S.I.A.P.T.P has a BSc Hons in Social Psychology and Sociology from the University of Ulster.
 She also has a Diploma in Area Studies from the College of St. Elizabeth, NJ.
-She has a professional postgraduate training in child psychotherapy and play therapy and is accredited with IAPTP and IAHIP.
-Carol has been working with children for over fourteen years now and is employed in the HSE as a senior play therapist.
+She has a professional postgraduate training in child psychotherapy and play therapy and a diploma in creative supervision.
+Carol is accredited with IAPTP and IAHIP.
+Carol has been working with children for over fourteen years now and is employed by TUSLA as a senior play therapist.

 Carol works with children and young people of all ages and a considerable amount of her practice involves working with siblings and families of children who have been received into care.
-She has a smaller adult client base.
 She draws from a humanistic and integrative point of view with a strong emphasis on an attachment perspective.
 Her practice incorporates offering a substantial amount of support to the family and care systems of her primary clients.
 It also entails a sensory integration element.
 Carol has significant experience of working with children in care and with children who have survived various levels of neglect and who have experienced child abuse.
 She is a strong believer in empowering the voice of children.
-Carol tis a core trainer on our MA programme.
+She also works in private practice as a supervisor.
+Carol is a core trainer on our MA programme.

 Bernadette Kenny studied under Lisa Ulman at Goldsmiths University in London to become a qualified Laban Movement, dance and drama specialist and educator.
 Bernadette holds a 4-year qualification in the Feldenkrais Method® under Russell & Linda Delman in Marin County, California.
 She also qualified in The Embodied Life (a synthesis of the Feldenkrais Method, Zen meditation and Focusing) with Russell Delman in Switzerland.
 Bernadette studied under Anat Baniel in The Anat Baniel Method SM For Children in their professional training programme in Marin County and holds a qualification.
 Bernadette studied under Amy & Arny Mindell et al. in Process Oriented Psychology in Portland, Oregon & Dublin, and holds full certification.
 She is also a qualified play therapist and child psychotherapist.

 Bernadette has synthesized her training and experience into a somatic therapy that addresses the whole self through integrating the perceived split of the body & mind.
 She uses deeply rooted mindfulness and body awareness to enhance the full potential of each person, regardless of perceived abilities or function.
 She invites the body, through awareness, to become the immensely powerful and intelligent ally it was meant to be.
 Bernadette facilitates group sessions at CTC and runs the Tara Healing Arts Therapy Centre in Ennis.
 She is CEO of the Bluebox Creative Learning Centre in Limerick which operates 23 therapy centres.
-Bernadette facilitates group process session for our 2nd year groups.
+Bernadette facilitates group process session for us here at CTC.

 Claire Colreavy Donnelly MIAHIP, MIACAT, has a BA in Fine Art Installation, video and performance work from NCAD Dublin and an MA in Fine Art from Sheffield Hallam University.
 She qualified as an art psychotherapist from Sheffield University in 1998.
 She has worked as a community artist, youth counsellor, art psychotherapist, clinical supervisor and arts therapies trainer.
 She is an occasional lecturer at CIT, having been a core tutor on the Art Therapy MA in CIT and now runs the Principles of Art Therapy Course in Dublin, franchised from CIT and hosted by CTC.
 She has a private practice in Kildare Town and works in an adult psychiatric hospital and an in patient adolescent unit.
 She has published articles for Eisteach, Jiacat and Inside Out and has presented at Trinity Healthcare Conferences.
 Her chapter on Art was published in Creative Psychotherapy: Applying the principles of neurobiology to play and expressive arts-based practice.